dotnet/csharpstandard/standard/types.md

 >         var t = new Test();
 >         if (t.DisappearingProperty != null)
 >         {
 >             int len = t.DisappearingProperty.Length; // No warning.
-A compiler can assume state
+A compiler can assume property is stateful
 >         }
 >     }
 > }